slsa-framework/slsa/README.md

 Legend:

 *   ✓ = required at this level
+*   ○ = recommended at this level, but not strictly required
 *   ✓ \* = required at this level, but best effort because it depends on hermeticity, which is not required at this level
 *   † = detection is allowed instead of prevention